rodrigobaron/nginx-letsencrypt/README.md

 # Nginx-Letsencrypt Docker

-An Nginx + Letsencrypt Docker container which self-sign the certificate and proxy to real application.
+An Nginx + Letsencrypt Docker container which self-sign the certificate and reverse-proxy to application.

 ## How to use:
 To generate certificate each time (WARN: you can generate only 10 certificates in time span of 3 hours, check the [rate limit](https://letsencrypt.org/docs/rate-limits/) / IP):